chalkies/chalkies.github.io/index.md

 If you're asking for money in exchange for something, at least one of these must be true:
 * You're not profiting, it only covers cost and expenses. we presume this is true for housing posts from non-landlords, or people selling things they previously bought.
-* For alternatives such as work trade, "No one turned away for lack of funds" [notaflof](https://en.wiktionary.org/wiki/NOTAFLOF), sliding scale*, suggested donation, [timebank hours](https://timebank.sfbace.org/), or trade/barter
+* You offer payment alternatives such as work trade, "No one turned away for lack of funds" [notaflof](https://en.wiktionary.org/wiki/NOTAFLOF), sliding scale*, suggested donation, [timebank hours](https://timebank.sfbace.org/), or trade/barter
 * If you list "sliding scale," you must include what that scale is.

 If you're offering money in exchange for something (like a job opportunity):